Selbarins/pulse/README.md

 > **Core principle: Nothing is hardcoded.
 Everything is yours to change, anytime, without penalty.**

 Goals evolve.
 Life changes trajectory.
 The app must flex with the player, not trap him in yesterday's ambitions.
-The Configuration Layer is the system that makes Pulse permanently adaptive.
+The Configuration Layer is the system that makes Pulses permanently adaptive.

 ---